rpl-lab/lctes22-zlax/README.md

 The `WARNING` confirms the use of JAX.
 CUDA is not installed in the Docker image, JAX executes the program on CPU.

-_Remark._ The instructions to install the artifact with a version of JAX compatible with GPUs are provided bellow.
+_Remark._ The instructions to install the artifact with a version of JAX compatible with GPUs are provided below.

 You can also run a scaled down version of the benchmark by running the command: